dcorderoch/LEDMatrix-VGA/documentation.md

 it's not guaranteed, and the authors take no responsibility should you choose to try to replicate what was obtained here

+Node.js 6.11 or newer is required to install the dependencies of the web application, as well as to run it.

 ### Set Up